voicebase/voicebase-docs/docs/how-to-guides/languages.rst

 **Feature Support by Language:**

-Note: en-UK and en-AU use the en-US functions for Keywords, Topics, Number Formatting and PCI.

 ===================  =====  =============  ========= ===============  ===============  ===========  ==== ==============
 Language             Code   Transcription  Callbacks  NumFormatting   Keywords&Topics   Predictions  PCI  VoiceFeatures
 ===================  =====  =============  ========= ===============  ===============  ===========  ==== ==============